Tagged: AI agents

 Penpal: Dispatch Tool Today, RPG Interface Tomorrow

 I built a tool that turns GitHub issues into pull requests using a three-agent pipeline.
 That's the boring part.
-The interesting part is what happens when you stop thinking about AI agents as productivity tools and start thinking about them as a workforce — and you build a world for them to live in.
+The interesting part is what happens when you stop thinking about AI agents as productivity tools and start thinking about them as a workforce, and build a world for them to live in.

 Table Stakes for Pragmatic Development Using LLMs

-Updated for 2026: lessons from two years of using Claude Code in production.
-Context engineering, real eval frameworks, model economics, and agent workflows — what actually works.
+Updated for 2026: lessons from two years using Claude Code in production.
+Context engineering, real eval frameworks, model economics, and agent workflows.
+What works.

 Context Engineering: The Skill That Replaced Prompt Engineering